Shuvomoy/blog/_posts/2018-3-15-quotes-and-excerpts.md

 ---

+One should not search for an abstract meaning of life.
+Everyone has his own specific vocation or mission in life to carry out a concrete assignment which demands fulfillment.
+Therein he cannot be replaced, nor can his life be repeated.
+Thus, everyone’s task is as unique as is his specific opportunity to implement it.
+As each situation in life represents a challenge to man and presents a problem for him to solve, the question of the meaning of life may actually be reversed.
+Ultimately, man should not ask what the meaning of his life is, but rather he must recognize that it is he who is asked.
+In a word, each man is questioned by life; and he can only answer to life by answering for his own life; to life he can only respond by being responsible.

+--**Viktor Frankl**

+---

 Don’t aim at success—the more you aim at it and make it a target, the more you are going to miss it.
 For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side-effect of one’s dedication to a cause greater than oneself or as the by-product of one’s surrender to a person other than oneself.
 Happiness must happen, and the same holds for success: you have to let it happen by not caring about it.
 I want you to listen to what your conscience commands you to do and go on to carry it out to the best of your knowledge.
 Then you will live to see that in the long run—in the long run, I say!—success will follow you precisely because you had forgotten to think of it.

 --**Viktor Frankl**